 Service learning and internship programs are valuable activities that help students integrate their academic study with practical and guided experiences.
 Service learning and internships encourage the testing of theory with useful applications to cultivate students' critical thinking and professional development.

-If you are interested in developing a service learning project or an internship.
-The Office of Service Learning can help quide you through the policies and proecedures necessay to ensure the students and partnering organizations get the most of these opportunities.
-Listed below are the steps needed to develop an internship or a service learning component.
-Whether you have contacted the organization that you believe would have an internship or service learning opportunity available or an organization has contacted you regarding an internships, the steps are the same.
+If you are interested in developing an off campus service learning project or an internship, the Office of Service Learning can help quide you through the policies and procedures necessary to ensure that students and partnering organizations get the most out of these opportunities.
+Listed below are the steps needed to develop a service learning or internship project.
+Whether you have contacted the organization that you believe would have a service learning or internship opportunity available, or whether an organization has contacted you regarding internships, the steps are the same.

-- Site Selection & Memorandum of Understanding Development
+1. Site Selection & Memorandum of Understanding Development

-- The potential of the site to provide an educationally appropriate experience
+- The potential of the site to provide an educationally appropriate experience.

 - Identify a site supervisor for the students.

-- How does this potential internship tie in with the students academic study
+- How does this potential internship tie in with the student's academic study?

-- What skills or selection requirements are necessary for the student to participate.
+- What skills or selection requirements are necessary for the student(s) to participate?

-- Site Suitability
+2. Site Suitability

 Complete a site visit of the agency or organization at which the student will undertake their service learning or internship experience.
 The purpose of this visit is to determine the following: